mvilain/ansible-role-common/roles/virtualbox/README.md

 Dependencies
 ------------

-As of 7/22/22, there are no dependancies
+As of 7/23/22, neither AlmaLinux/9 or RockyLinux/9 support VirtualBox 6.1

 Example Playbook
 ----------------